 Upon invocation of the Utility by the user, they shall be presented with a page that contains a graphical map of Ohio.

 There are a couple of good options here.
-Whereas it would be handy to have the geopolitical county boundaries illustrated along with the names of the counties, an interesting option is to use the Google API to overlay a map with data.
+Whereas it would be handy to have the geopolitical county boundaries illustrated along with the names of the counties, and the 10 ARES district boundaries (which follow the county boundaries. an interesting option is to use the Google API to overlay a map with data.

 The map should be as large as possible to obtain the best resolution.

+The specification of the 10 ARES district boundaries will be provided later.
 If the geopolitical county names are used they should be abbreviated as follows: